Data-Preference

 • Mechanical and Chemical Recycling

-The combination of high investment needs, clear political objectives, and growing private-sector activities creates opportunities along the entire value chain—from individual technologies to integrated system solutions and long-term partnerships.
+The combination of high investment demand, clear political objectives, and growing private-sector activity creates opportunities across the entire value chain – ranging from individual technologies to integrated system solutions and long-term partnerships.

-Monday, 04.05.2026Information and presentation event: “Performance of the German Waste and Recycling Industry”; guided trade fair tour (Part 1)
+Monday, 04.05.2026“Performance of the German Waste Management and Recycling Industry”; Guided Trade Fair Tour (Part 1)

-Wednesday, 06.05.2026Visit to a reference facility (Brazilian team leaders only); B2B meetings at the trade fair
+Wednesday, 06.05.2026Visit to a reference facility (Brazilian TLs only); B2B meetings at the trade fair

-Thursday, 07.05.2026Visit to two reference facilities; closing event and joint dinner (Brazilian team leaders only)
+Thursday, 07.05.2026Visit to two reference facilities; Closing event and joint dinner (Brazilian TLs only)

 Publications